 The Kia Sportage is enjoying handsome sales and has lately become the talk of the town with its rather catchy price tag coupled with good set of features & equipment on offer.
 Furthermore the introduction of Sportage Alpha with a price tag lower than that of Honda Civic Turbo has made it quite an attractive option for those spending nearly 4 million on expensive locally available sedans.

-On the other hand, Hyundai-Nishat has recently introduced the Tucson SUV, Regal has already introduced the Glory 580 range of SUVs, Proton is in process of introducing the X70 SUV towards the end of this year, FAW has indicated to launch the T77 SUV, whereas reportedly Changan has an SUV in their pipeline as well which they will be introducing here before June 2021.
-In order to cope up with the competition, Indus Motor Company (IMC) will also be introducing the Corolla Cross in Pakistan.
+On the other hand, Hyundai-Nishat has recently introduced the Tucson SUV, Regal has already introduced the Glory 580 range of SUVs, Proton is in process of introducing the X70 SUV towards the end of this year, MG is gearing up to introduce a range of SUVs, FAW has indicated to launch the T77 SUV, whereas reportedly Changan has an SUV in their pipeline as well which they will be introducing here before June 2021.
+Plus in order to cope up with the competition, Indus Motor Company (IMC) will also be introducing the Corolla Cross in Pakistan.

 Kia-Lucky, which is already benefiting from the success of Sportage will be bringing more SUVs to stamp its dominance in the segment.
 As per reports the company will be introducing 4 more vehicles by June 2021 to reap the benefits of automotive policy 2016-21, among which 2-3 are going to be SUVs.
 These are likely going to be the Sorento, as well as Seltos or Sonet (tentative).
 Kia may also come up with SUVs in EV segment (as a separate 4-wheeler SUV policy is in the development process) which might open doors for electrified Niro SUV.